rossng/oxmpl/README.md

 # Installation

-You can use `oxmpl` in either your Rust or Python projects.
+You can use `oxmpl` in Rust, Python, or JavaScript projects.

 ## **For Python Users**